-In 2012, the legislature amended section 287.120.1 of the workers’ compensation statute providing immunity for employees from liability to fellow employees arising out of injuries occurring in the workplace.
+In 2012, the legislature amended section 287.120.1 of the workers’ comp statute providing immunity for employees from liability to fellow employees arising out of injuries occurring in the workplace.
 The relevant portion of the statute (§ 287.120.1) states: Any employee of such employer shall not be liable for any injury ... and ... shall be released from all other liability whatsoever ... except that an employee shall not be released from liability for injury or death if the employee engaged in an affirmative negligent act that purposefully and dangerously caused or increased the risk of injury.

 The Missouri Supreme Court concluded that Section 287.120.1 does not preempt the common law claim and create a new statutory cause of action for co-employees to bring against their culpable co-workers.
 Additionally, the court held that section 287.120.1 immunity will shield a co-employee's negligent act unless the plaintiff can establish the co-employee engaged in affirmative conduct that constitutes at least negligence and the co-employee must purposefully and dangerously cause or increase the risk of injury through that conduct.
 The Missouri Supreme Court reversed the circuit court’s judgment which was in favor of Brock and found that Edwards’ conduct fell within the employer’s nondelegable duty to provide a safe workplace.